 The local anesthetics lidocaine or bupivacaine may be very effective in temporarily restoring blood flow and reducing pain.

-For finger ulcers that won't heal and are resistant to standard treatments, sympathectomy surgery may be done.
+For finger ulcers that will not heal and are resistant to standard treatments, sympathectomy surgery may be done.

 Treatment for Skin Thickening

 Nitroglycerin is a quick acting nitrate and is used as an ointment (Nitro-Bid, Nitrol, Nitrong, and Nitrostat) to treat hardened skin.
 Before applying it, remove any ointment that remains from the previous application.
-Patients
+People using nitrates in any form cannot take PDE5 inhibitors.

 UVA-1 phototherapy is quite expensive and requires a special light source not available everywhere.
 In addition, studies are reporting an increased risk with UVA radiation.
 Whether this applies to UVA-1 phototherapy is not yet clear.
 Nonetheless, phototherapy is still an effective and important treatment of scleroderma.
 It may prove to be even more beneficial when combined with certain medications, such as calcipotriene (Dovonex), a form of vitamin D3.

-PUVA.
 An alternative phototherapy regimen called PUVA uses drugs called psoralens taken by mouth before UVA treatment.
 PUVA has been used for other skin diseases, including psoriasis.
-It may prove useful for patients with early-onset diffuse scleroderma.
+It may prove useful for people with early-onset diffuse scleroderma.
 This treatment is known to increase the risk for skin cancer.

 A form of vitamin D3, calcipotriene (Dovonex), appears to help block skin cell production.
 This vitamin is called calcipotriol in Europe.
 It also has anti-inflammatory properties, and is being investigated as a rub-on treatment and oral treatment for local scleroderma.
 It may prove beneficial when combined with low-dose ultraviolet A1 phototherapy.